eunos-1128/fish-kernel/README.md

-# fish_kernel
-A fish kernel for IPython
+# Fish Kernel for Jupyter